officialadithya/CyberPatriotScraper/README.md

 bs4 is a module that is used to parse the HTML content of the scoreboard.
 If not installed already, run 'pip install bs4' or 'pip3 install bs4'

 tabulate is a module that is used to output the results in an easy-to-read format.
+If not installed already, run 'pip install tabulate' or 'pip3 install tabulate'

 pinger.py is optional.
 It can be used to generate a live scoreboard.
 If the user does not desire a live scoreboard, scraper.py can be used standalone.